Shortcuts app on iOS: Everything You need to Know

 What is ‘Shortcuts’ and how to use it?

-Similar to the Workflow app that allowed users to create ‘workflows’ by stitching together different actions, the Shortcuts app is same for the most part, except, the ‘workflows’ are now called ‘shortcuts’, and come with an added support for low-level functionality to get better control over automation in addition to integrated-Siri, allowing the shortcuts to be triggered using Siri.
+Similar to the Workflow app that allowed users to create ‘workflows’ by stitching together different actions, the Shortcuts app is the same for the most part.
+Except, the ‘workflows’ are now called ‘shortcuts’, and come with an added support for low-level functionality to get better control over automation in addition to integrated-Siri, which allows the shortcuts to be triggered using Siri.

 There are two types of ‘shortcuts’ in the Shortcuts app: